 Side Pockets = 5 L

 Our total weight listed above is every single modular component included with this competitor.
 For weight-to-volume calculations, we used a total weight that does not include the hand loops or removable internal pockets.
-We believe most weight conscious users will choose to leave these parts at home the majority of the time.
-Comparatively, the ULA Circuit measured a max ratio of 15 g/L and a stripped measurement of 9 g/L. The Circuit has a more substantial overall carrying capacity with a similar weight, which gave it a lower ratio.
-Also, compared to the Ohm's full configuration, the Hyperlite Mountain Gear Windrider 3400 has a much better weight-to-volume ratio.
+We believe most weight-conscious users will choose to leave these parts at home the majority of the time.

 Load Carrying Comfort

-This pack excels at 15 and 30 lbs loads.
-Along with the Editors' Choice award-winning Mariposa and the Gorilla, the Ohm is one of only three packs that received a "Great" in both load categories.
-That said, we found the Osprey Exos 48, and the Gorilla and Mariposa were more comfortable with 30 pounds.
+This pack excels at 15 and 30 pound loads.
+Along with the Editors' Choice award-winning Mariposa, the Ohm is one of the few packs that received a "Great" in both load categories.

 It was a little more difficult to fit our winter load into this pack compared to the Gossamer Gear Gorilla.
 The side pockets are larger, but the Ohm's main pocket doesn't stretch to hold as much clothing and gear.